A true story of how a school teacher and his family rode out the 1964 earthquake in Cordova, Alaska.

 When I realized that my family was Ok I dressed for rough work and went out to survey the damage and to check on people.
 It looked like the hospital, church, Mt Eccles Elementary and the post office were Ok but closer to water, on Prince William Sound the damage was awful.

-We had no idea how far the earthquake had effected Alaska so most of the adults spent the night around our kitchen table listen to the one radio station that we could get.
-We are usually not able to get that station, but we found out afterwards that the Coast Guard in Yakutat, a village south of us about 50 miles, took over that frequency as an emergency measure and so we listened to what they were able to relay to us for Anchorage, the Kenai Peninsula, Valdez and Juneau.
+We had no idea how far the earthquake had affected Alaska so most of the adults spent the night around our kitchen table listening to the one radio station that we could get.
+We are usually not able to get that station, but we found out afterwards that the Coast Guard in Yakutat, a village south of us about 50 miles, took over that frequency as an emergency measure, and so we listened to what they were able to relay to us for Anchorage, the Kenai Peninsula, Valdez and Juneau.

 Our place became sort of the communication hub for Cordova since our Cordova radio station, KLAM was knocked out due to the earthquake.
 KLAM had a very limited broadcast range in both sending and receiving.

-The next day, Saturday, we became aware of the disaster that had hit two or our closest native villages, Chenega and Afognak.
+The next day, Saturday, we became aware of the disaster that had hit two of our closest native villages, Chenega and Afognak.

 They told of awful stories of survival.